codeclimate/ruby-test-reporter/README.md

 * Previously, this gem extended `Simplecov` with a custom formatter which posted results to Code Climate.
+Now, you are responsible for executing `Simplecov` yourself.

+  * If you already have the following in your test/test_helper.rb (or spec_helper.rb, cucumber env.rb, etc)

+    ```ruby
+    require 'codeclimate-test-reporter'
+    CodeClimate::TestReporter.start
+    ```

+    then you should replace it with

+    ```ruby
+    require 'simplecov'
+    SimpleCov.start
+    ```

-Now, you are responsible for executing `Simplecov` yourself, and then running `codeclimate-test-reporter` as a separate step in your build.
+* Previously, the `codeclimate-test-reporter` automatically uploaded results at the end of your test suite.
+Now, you are responsible for running `codeclimate-test-reporter` as a separate step in your build.
 * Previously, this gem added some exclusion rules tuned according to feedback from its users, and now these no longer happen automatically. *If you are experiencing a discrepancy in test coverage % after switching to the new gem